perpetualgrimace/jf-kirby-framework/readme.md

 I go for readability over cuteness and rigidity when marking up components and classes.
 So I'll namespace each class with the component name, followed by the element name.

-Here's an example of a list of links (indented for readability):
+Here's an example of a list of links:

 .nav-list (ul.nav-list)

   .nav-item (li.nav-item)

     .nav-link (a.nav-link)

 Here's a more complicated example:

 .card-container (div.card-container)

   .card-thumb (a.card-thumb)

     .card-img (img.card-img)

   .card-caption (div.card-caption)

     .card-title (a.card-title)

     .card-meta (p.card-meta)

 Finally, when modifying classes, I will add a modifier namespace (namespace namespace?) to the class.
 I'll also leave the unmodified classes there too.
 This leads to some clunky html and inevitable style overrides, but it's easy to understand the structure.
 For example:

 .video-card-container (div.card-container)

   .video-card-thumb (a.card-thumb)

     .video-card-img (img.card-img)

   .video-card-caption (div.card-caption)

     .video-card-title (a.card-title)

     .video-card-meta (p.card-meta)

-## JS
+## Javascript

 I use jQuery and generally avoid using javascript.
 Come at me, bro.